 Even without missing one of the games, Kane still tops the race for the Golden Boot award with five goals.
 The Tottenham centre forward is a player that continues to strive for the best and will want to make sure he keeps adding to that tally throughout the knockout rounds to help consolidate further advancement for his team.

-It can be said that matters and circumstances change when nations reach knockout football: Croatia, for instance, were playing Argentina, Nigeria and Iceland off the park in the group stages, but looked a shadow of themselves when they faced Denmark which eventually went to penalties.
+It can be said that matters and circumstances change when nations reach knockout soccer: Croatia, for instance, were playing Argentina, Nigeria and Iceland off the park in the group stages, but looked a shadow of themselves when they faced Denmark which eventually went to penalties.

 In Kane’s first World Cup, there is going to be that added pressure of being the main goalscorer in the knockout rounds.
 You do not have another chance to correct any poor performances.
 It really is all or nothing.